alann-maulana/flutter_beacon/README.md

 An hybrid iBeacon scanner SDK for Flutter plugin.
 Supports Android API 18+ and iOS 8+.

+**Note!** Version `1.0` or higher requires use of Android V2 embedding you can read more about it here: https://flutter.dev/go/android-project-migration

 Features:

 * Automatic permission management